conestack/node.ext.fs/README.rst

 Overview
 --------

 ``node.ext.fs`` is a node implementation for file system directories.
+It is the successor of `node.ext.directory <https://pypi.python.org/pypi/node.ext.directory>`_.

 For more information about ``node`` see `https://pypi.python.org/pypi/node <https://pypi.python.org/pypi/node>`_.